oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_monitoring_metric_data_actions_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
                                             <div>The time between calculated aggregation windows.
-Use with the query interval to vary the frequency at which aggregated data points are returned.
+Use with the query interval to vary the frequency for returning aggregated data points.
 For example, use a query interval of 5 minutes with a resolution of 1 minute to retrieve five-minute aggregations at a one-minute frequency.
 The resolution must be equal or less than the interval in the query.
 The default resolution is 1m (one minute).
 Supported values: `1m`-`60m`, `1h`-`24h`, `1d`.</div>
                                             <div>Example: `5m`</div>
                                                         </td>
             </tr>